 1. Am I a member of the class?
 Do I need to do anything to be a class member?

-If you submitted a borrower defense application and have not received a decision, or had not received one before April 7, 2020, you are automatically a member of either the Sweet v.
-DeVos or the Calvillo Manriquez v.
-DeVos lawsuits.
-You do not need to do anything to join these cases.
-Additionally, you cannot opt out of the class.
+If you submitted a borrower defense application and have not received a decision, or received a form denial in or after December 2019, you are a member of either the Sweet v.
+Cardona or the Calvillo Manriquez v.
+Cardona lawsuits.
+You may have previously read on this website that the cut-off to be a member of the class was April 7, 2020.
+However, recent developments in this case have made it such that all borrowers with pending applications (or denials after December 2019) are members of the class.
+You do not need to do anything to join these cases, you are a member if you fit the definition.
+You cannot opt out of the class.

 You are a member of the class in Sweet v.
-DeVos if:
+Cardona if:

-- You submitted a borrower defense application and have not received a decision as of April 7, 2020 (about any school), and
+- You submitted a borrower defense application about any school and have not received a decision, or received a form denial in or after December 2019, and